christianityorigins/website/books/_posts/2024-07-13-dragon-kings-of-crimea.md

 **2.6 The Assyrian/Mitanni Kingdom (Syria/Mesopotamia)**

 Assyria and Mitanni occupied overlapping territory.
 Assyria came first and then was dominated by the Mitanni.
+The Assyrians were for a period vassals of the Mitanni kings, who had Aryan names and worshipped Vedic deities.
 Assyria then regained its independence under the Assyrian king Ashur-uballit I, around 1365–1330 BCE.

 Assyrian = "Asii of the West".
 Assyria was centered on the city of Aššur (Ashur).
 The national god of Assyria was Ashur (also spelled Aššur).
 His name is identical to the city of Asshur, the ancient capital.
 An older form, A-shir, signified "leader".